raditya1117/HoneyBadger/python-errors/article.md

 ### Attribute error

-In Python, every object has a set of assoicated attributes i.e. field names and methods.
+In Python, every object has a set of associated attributes, i.e., field names and methods.
 For example, a Python list has the `append()` method that we use to add new values to a list.
 However, a tuple, an integer, a string, or a floating-point value doesn't have the `append()` method.
-Hence, if we invoke the `append()` method on a tuple, the program runs into `AttributeError` exception.
+Hence, if we invoke the `append()` method on a tuple, the program raises an `AttributeError` exception.

 ```py
 my_tuple=(1,2,3,4,5)
 my_tuple.append(6)
 ```
 In this code, we have used the `append()` method on a tuple.
-Hence, the program runs into `AttributeError` exception with the message `AttributeError: 'tuple' object has no attribute 'append'`.
+Hence, the program throws an `AttributeError` exception with the message `AttributeError: 'tuple' object has no attribute 'append'`.

 ```py
 Traceback (most recent call last):